-From this study it cannot be stated whether the wind is only a transport mechanism out of the canopy layer, or if the wind (and the turbulence it creates) has a direct impact on the actual emission from the specific source.
-Rainfall is one of the other potential triggering mechanisms of aerosol emission.
+Rainfall is another potential triggering mechanism of aerosol emission.
 Many fungal spore types have been observed to increase in concentration during and after rainfall (Elbert at al., 2007).
-Even though particle fluxes measured during rainfall have been excluded in the data 14031 presented in this study, rainfall could still have an impact on the data because of differences in wetness of the surface one half hour before and after the rainfall.
-One argument for that rainfall may be important for the observed emission fluxes in this study is that wet season rainfall on average was at maximum at 15:00 LT (Ahlm et al., 2009) just like the emission flux.
+Even though particle fluxes measured during rainfall have been excluded in the data presented in this study, rainfall could still have an impact on the data because of differences in wetness of the surface one half hour before and after the rainfall.
+One argument for rainfall being important for the observed net emission fluxes in this study is that wet season rainfall on average was at maximum at 15:00 LT (Fig. 16a), just like the net emission flux.
 However, the period between 06:00 and 12:00 was the period with least occurrence of rainfall.
-This period included the first maximum in emission flux at 11:00 LT, and in this period the wind speed increases rather simultaneously with the increase in emission flux.
-This is an argument against rainfall being the main triggering mechanism for the observed daytime emission of 0.5-2.5 μm particles.
-Actually, when including particle fluxes measured during rainfall and comparing the particle flux before and after rainfall, it turns out that the emission fluxes on average are slightly larger before rainfall than after.
-This is a second argument against rainfall being the driving mechanism of the observed primary aerosol emission in this study.
+This period includes the first maximum in net emission flux at 11:00 LT, and in this period the wind speed increases rather simultaneously with the increase in net emission flux.
+This is an argument against rainfall being the main triggering mechanism of the observed daytime emission of 0.5-2.5 μm particles.
+Actually, when including particle fluxes measured during rainfall and comparing the particle flux before and after rainfall, it turns out that the net emission flux on average is slightly larger before rainfall than after.
+This is a second argument against rainfall being the driving mechanism of primary aerosol emission in this study.
+Nor does solar radiation seem to generate the emission directly, since the photosynthetic radiation is at maximum at noon, or even an hour before, as a result of increasing cloudiness in the afternoon (Fig. 16b).